scalebit/OpenTap/README.md

 OpenTap is both a library and an integrated demo for tapscript developers.
 We wrapped the most commonly used tapscript as a module for developers.
 You can build taproot-related apps in a more easy way.

-Currently we are supporting `node.js` environment, `go` version is on the way.
+Currently, we are supporting the `node.js` environment, `go` version is on the way.
 The function we are currently supported:

 - [x]  Taproot Builder - Easily to create a taproot address/wallet
 - [x]  Script (ASM) Builder - Build Bitcoin raw script by opcode
 - [x]  Multi-Sig Builder - Build Multi-Sig script and signing
 - [x]  Inscription Builder - Build basic Brc20/Rune/Inscription
 - [x]  RPC/API - Module used to get/post data to RPC/API
-- [x]  Demo - A integrated demo that build multi-sig wallet in browser
+- [x]  Demo - An integrated demo that builds a multi-sig wallet in the browser

-And we are working on:
+We are working on:

 - [ ]  Assets - Fully support Bitcoin native assets
 - [ ]  DLC - Implement of discreet log contract